 We have already seen that a fitness trainer in London can expect to charge higher rates than elsewhere in the country.
 However, alongside the potential for greater earning, there is also greater competition.
 To succeed in large cities, you’ll need to offer an enhanced service to outshine other personal trainers and secure business.
 Keeping an eye on your competitor’s pricing and specialist qualifications will help you set your own suitable pricing structure.

 Additionally, although the higher fitness trainer prices in London sound attractive, your rates are offset against the high cost of living in the capital.

 Becoming an online personal trainer can be a great way to increase your earnings regardless of your location.
 The benefit of online fitness sessions is that clients can join you from anywhere in the world, significantly widening your potential client pool and earnings.

 If you’re not clear on your unique selling point, your clients won’t be either!
-Whether you are a specialist in plant-based diets, kettlebells or exercise for fat loss, make this clear in your marketing.
+Whether you are a specialist in plant-based diets, kettlebells, or exercise for fat loss, make this clear in your marketing.

 Potential clients who can easily see your specialist credentials and experience will be willing to pay higher rates for a PT who can effectively support their specific fitness goals.
-Clients may also be willing to travel further for the types of training you offer and may continue to work with you long term, providing a steady income.
+Clients may also be willing to travel further for the types of training you offer and may continue to work with you long-term, providing a steady income.

 Earning a good salary as a personal trainer requires you to work a core number of hours each week whilst building up a steady client base.
-The average starting salary for a personal trainer can quickly grow if you specialise by undertaking further qualifications.
+The average starting salary for a personal trainer can quickly grow if you specialize by undertaking further qualifications.
 Offering a unique service allows you to set higher hourly rates, with clients willing to pay more to see the fitness results they desire.

 To see how you could earn more as a personal trainer, explore our industry-recognised CPD courses today.